As this year winds down, we’ve recapped its highlights to bring you the best of 2018 in fashion, sneakers, music, movies and more.

 COMME des GARÇONS x Nike ACG Air Mowabb

-The longstanding collaboration between COMME des GARÇONS and Nike never fails to disappoint.
-If you’ve got an eye for details, you will have noticed the clever logo flip that turns Nike’s triangular ACG logo into a nod toward CDG instead.
-While the original Mowabb was known for its signature blue and orange colorway, the COMME versions take a more reserved approach, opting for an angelic white color scheme, and completely murdered-out black-on-black.
+If you’ve got an eye for detail, you’ll have noticed the clever logo flip that turns Nike’s triangular ACG logo into a nod to CDG.
+While the original Air Mowabb was known for its signature blue and orange colorway, the COMME des GARÇONS versions take a more reserved approach, opting for an angelic white color scheme or completely murdered-out black-on-black.